mehmetgencer/ieu-aqas/README.md

 * Use of the above scheme should not change the resulting student grade (HBN in OBS, over 100)
 * Evidence files must be named as "year-year-semester-sectionno.xlsx" under the folder for the course.
 There can be multiple files but they all use the matching scheme stored in "_matching.json" in the same folder
 * OBS table header names have the structure "activity(%xx)_instructortag"

+# IEU specific design issues

+* Our syllabus format do not allow to detail multiple activities of the same kind.
+For example, when using multiple quizzes the weightages may be different, some may be proctered while others are not.
+This has percussions for LO matrix.
+* In addition our OBS

+# Issues and feature requests

+* (BGÇ) A-to-LO matrix allows antry to non-existent activity rows, must be prevented and warning message should be shown to user.
+* (BGÇ) A-LO saving should be button triggered, instead of being automatic.
+* (MG) Saving is not safe.
+Someone else may be editing concurrently.
+File timestamp check can be a good idea.